oVirt/ovirt-site/source/website-tasks/website-organisation.html.md

 *   Clean up and organise front page into two main parts: oVirt users knowledge base, and oVirt contributors workspace
     -   User pages will include tutorials, documentation, architecture overviews
-    -   Developer pages will have developer getting started tutorials, workspaces for Infra and website, developer documentation for people who want to get started/build from source
+    -   Developer pages will have developer getting started tutorials, workspaces for Infra and website, developer documentation for people who want to get started/build from source\* Rename all pages as per <Help:Wiki_structure#Page_naming>
+*   Rename all pages as per <Help:Wiki_structure#Page_naming>
 *   Add categories to facilitate search
 *   Eliminate any orphan pages, consolidate redundant pages, split long pages, version docs for the oVirt version they apply to - basic wiki gardening
 *   Refresh docs for oVirt 3.1